peterc/whatlanguage/README.txt

 Text language detection.
 Quick, fast, memory efficient, and all in pure Ruby.
 Uses Bloom filters for aforementioned speed and memory benefits.

-Works with Dutch, English, Farsi, French, German, Pinyin, Portuguese, Russian and Spanish out of the box.
+Works with Dutch, English, Farsi, French, German, Swedish, Portuguese, Russian and Spanish out of the box.

 == FEATURES/PROBLEMS: